Nishthavan/Language-Detect-Sentiment-Analysis-API/README.md

-## USC MOLA LAB CHALLANEGE API CODE - Language-Detect-Sentiment-Analysis-API
+## USC MOLA LAB CHALLANEGE API CODE - Language Detection & Sentiment Analysi API
 ### At first request the API can be a bit slow (Free Tier) to respond but subsequent request will be fast.

 ## API Endpoints: